martinmoene/scrape-twitter-dm/README.md

 ## script/scrape_twitter_txt_epub.py

 Create an e-book from a file `message.txt` created with `scrape_twitter_dm.js`.
-As an intermediate step, `scrape_twitter_txt_epub.py` create a file with the messages in markdown format.
+As an intermediate step, `scrape_twitter_txt_epub.py` creates a file with the messages in markdown format.

 Usage of script/scrape_twitter_txt_epub.py